ekinsenvironmental/ekinsenvironmental/index.md

 # By declaring these variables, you can include a CTA section.
 cta: connect # the heading for your CTA section
 cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
-cta_button: mailto:saragong@usc.edu # a link to an external website or to media
+cta_button: mailto:ekinsenvironmental@gmail.com
-cta_button_label: contact # the label on the button
+cta_button_label: contact

 ---
 [//]: # (write a bit about yourself here)
-### why **ekins**?

 ### **Ekins** has a simple goal: to make exceptional engineering accessible to everyone.

-**ekins** is a minimalist consulting firm that provides thoughtful input and solutions on industrial projects - without large firm prices or inattentiveness.
-The ideal source for professional guidance. who want to start building their personal website on [GitHub Pages](https://pages.github.com/), but maybe aren't so familiar with web development.
+**Ekins** is a minimalist consulting firm that provides thoughtful resources and solutions on industrial projects - with detailed attention and reasonable prices.
+The ideal source for professional guidance.

 The default layout of **ekins** is a streamlined consulting firm with three major subsections: Water, Wastewater, and Environmental. liquid variables and markdwon coding.
 [Markdown](https://www.markdownguide.org/basic-syntax/).